shanmukh-umesh/phonepe_payments_analysis/README.md

 ## Project Overview

-This project analyzes PhonePe Pulse data to understand user distribution, transaction volumes, and device usage across different states and districts of India.
+This project analyzes PhonePe Payments data to understand user distribution, transaction volumes, and device usage across different states and districts of India.
 It also explores the effect of the COVID-19 pandemic on transaction patterns and provides recommendations to enhance service usage and customer retention.

 ## Goals